 - 0:33

-There are two options to connect your computer to your hub, through cable or bluetooth.
+There are two ways to connect your computer to your hub: using a cable or via Bluetooth.

-- Turn on the hub, that is done by pressing and holding the middle button for 1-2 seconds
+- Turn on the hub by pressing and holding the center button for 1–2 seconds.

 Courses and lessons with this Tutorial